 For more on "bird brains" and how advanced they are, see the wonderful book by Jennifer Ackerman, The Genius of Birds.

 That's all for now!

-The Spotted Towhee is a member of the Family Emberizidae, along with 5 other Towhee's and species of Sparrows, Juncos, Longspurs, Buntings, and the Brambling (Reference: Peterson Field Guide to Birds of Western North America, 4th Edition, pp. 326-345).
+The Spotted Towhee is a member of the Family Passerellidae, along with 5 other Towhee's and species of Sparrows, Juncos, Longspurs, Buntings, and the Brambling (Reference: Cornell Lab of Ornithology, All About Birds).

 They are common in Summerhaven during the summer and fall months.
 Smaller than a Robin, they have short conical bills, and spend most of their days rummaging around for seeds in leaf litter.
 In the spring the male will sit high on a branch singing for a mate.

 The image above was captured in Portal Arizona in January of 2016, and is included here because this is one of my best images.
 Note the lack of tree leaves in the winter allowing for a better shot.
 He looks like he is dreaming of spring.
 Here you can see the characteristic features of the male; black head, red eye, rufous sides and back spotted in white.